lammps/lammps/doc/src/compute_pressure_cylinder.rst

 and may be calculated from the number density output by P_kin=density\*k\*T.

 This compute is part of the EXTRA-COMPUTE package.
 It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+See the :doc:`Build package <Build_package>` page for more info.

 Related commands
 """"""""""""""""